 Royal Gramma Basslets are a great fish for your family’s saltwater aquarium.
-They are easy to care for and they are a great addition to any saltwater aquarium.
-They are playful fish and they will spend all day swimming around the aquarium looking for food.
+They’re a great addition to any saltwater tank and easy to care for.
+They’re playful fish and they will spend all day swimming around the aquarium looking for food.

 If you are looking for a fish for your saltwater aquarium that is colorful, family-friendly, and doesn’t require a lot of upkeep, then the Royal Gramma Basslet may be the perfect choice.
 The Royal Gramma Basslet can be kept in a community aquarium with larger fish and invertebrates.

 There aren’t a lot of people that know about Royal Gramma Basslet, but if you have a chance to pick up one of these fish you should.
 They are great for your saltwater aquarium and are one of the best fish you can have for your home.
 They are very docile and easy to care for.

 One of the most beautiful fish in the saltwater category is the Royal Gramma Basslet.
 This is an extremely popular fish and is usually one of the first fish that a family purchases.
 This fish will get along with many other types of fish in their aquarium.
 They don’t need a lot of room.
 Approximately 3 gallons per Basslet is good.

 This fish will grow up to 3-4 inches in length.
 They do get along well with other species, but not as well with their own.
 They do best when sharing a tank with other peaceful fish.
 Overall, this is an easy to care for fish that is suitable for families or experienced aquarists.

 Royal Gramma Basslet Information

 - Tolerance to Heat and Cold: More cold than warm

 - Good for Less Experienced Pet Owners: Yes